2start/documentation/using-inspect-protect/inspect/filter-results.md

 # Filtering Analysis Results

 Instead of scrolling through a list of analysis results, you can more quickly find results of interest by filtering using multiple criteria.
-Filters can also be saved and reused, and as the basis for a default view or a build rule.
+Filters can also be saved and reused, and as the basis for a build rule.
 You can

 * [Create a filter](#creating-a-filter)
 * [Save a filter](#saving-a-filter)